 Consider following example, where the Login action has 2 parameters - uname and password

 You can create multiple test cases for this scenario, as below:

 Note: If none of the scenario steps/actions have any parameters, then you cannot explicitly create test cases.
 By default, the Scenario itself is labelled as the only test case.

-It may also be possible that all the parameters required for the Scenario may have been overriden to be supplied through other static sources such as Global Parameters, Run-Parameters or hard-coded literals.
+It may also be possible that all the parameters required for the Scenario may have been overriden to be supplied through other static sources such as Global Properties or Run-Properties or hard-coded literals.
 In this case also, there is only one implicit Test Case.
-You do not have data driven possibility.
+You do not have data-driven testing possibility.